 Growing information: NATIVE PERENNIAL WILDFLOWER growing to 0.6 m (2ft) by 0.8 m (2ft 7in).
 Prefers dry, infertile and calcareous soil, throughout the British Isles.
 Stands well in wild grassland, spreading by seed in disturbed soil.
 Dark purple buds open to pink or purple flowers.
 Has been used as a culinary and medicinal herb for thousands of years and is one of the best natural antiseptics because of its high ‘thymol’ content – which undoubtedly helps bees control varroa mites and undesirable fungal infections.
 This is our native species with a milder flavour than the Mediterranean sub-species O. Vulgare hirtum.
-It is noted for attracting wildlife. * Thymol is part of a naturally occurring class of compounds known as biocides, with strong antimicrobial attributes when used alone or with other biocides such as carvacrol.
+It is noted for attracting wildlife. *Thymol is part of a naturally occurring class of compounds known as biocides, with strong antimicrobial attributes when used alone or with other biocides such as carvacrol.
 In addition, naturally-occurring biocidal agents such as thymol can reduce bacterial resistance to common drugs such as penicillin.
-Numerous studies have demonstrated the antimicrobial effects of thymol, ranging from inducing antibiotic susceptibility in drug-resistant pathogens to powerful antioxidant properties.
-Research demonstrates that naturally occurring biocides such as thymol and carvacrol reduce bacterial resistance to antibiotics through a synergistic effect, and thymol has been shown to be an effective fungicide (source: Wikipedia).
-It is noted for attracting wildlife.
+Numerous studies have demonstrated the antimicrobial effects of thymol, ranging from inducing antibiotic susceptibility in drug-resistant pathogens to powerful antioxidant properties. (* source: Wikipedia).

 Best sown in Autumn.